trychlos/pwix-accounts-ui/README.md

     A function can be provided by the application for this parm.
 The function will be called without argument and MUST return one of the accepted values.

     Values: `true`|`false`, defaulting to `true`.

+- `signinLegendEmail`
+- `signinLegendPassword`
+- `signinLegendUsername`

+    The legend to be set inside of the respective fieldsets of the signin panel.

+    Default to none.

+- `signupLegendEmail`
+- `signupLegendPassword`
+- `signupLegendUsername`

+    The legend to be set inside of the respective fieldsets of the signup panel.

+    Default to none.

+- `signupPasswordTwice`

+    Whether we make use of the two password input fields when creating a new account.

+    Default: `true`

 - `signupAutoClose`